browserengineering/book/book/accessibility.md

 This won't be *too* hard.
 One way to do it would be to programmatically modify styles in `style`.
 Instead let's just define two browser style sheets, and load both:^[Yes, this is quite inefficient because the style sheets of the document are stored twice.
-See the go-further event at the end of this section.]
+We'll optimize it later on.]

 ``` {.python expected=False}